mutukrish/portfolio/content/about/index.md

   - Web components
 ---

-Hello!
-I'm Muthu, a Front End engineer based in Sydeny, Australia.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+I enjoy creating applications that live on the internet.
+I focus on building scalable, reliable and performance-efficient large-scale web applications.
+I specialize in architecture design and building a consistent brand guideline by leveraging design systems and reusable components.

 Here are a few technologies I've been working with recently: